japmanyakaur/ashwagandha-leaf-detection/README.md

 #    auto-resumes if interrupted, checks the test set and shows the plots inline)
 notebooks/train_finder.ipynb

+# 5. Crop individual leaves out of the raw photos using the trained Finder --
+#    Stage 2 needs to train on the same kind of small single-leaf crop it'll
+#    actually be fed at inference time, not the whole cluttered photo
+python3 scripts/crop_positives.py --weights runs/finder/train/weights/best.pt

-# 5. Build the Stage 2 classification dataset (needs negatives, see above)
+# 6. Build the Stage 2 classification dataset (needs negatives, see above)
 python3 scripts/prepare_classifier_data.py

-# 6. Train the Checker
+# 7. Train the Checker -- open this in Jupyter (same checkpointing/resume as the Finder)
-python3 scripts/train_checker.py
+notebooks/train_checker.ipynb

-# 7. Try the full two-stage pipeline on new images -- open this in Jupyter
+# 8. Try the full two-stage pipeline on new images -- open this in Jupyter
 notebooks/pipeline_demo.ipynb
 ```